EnockOMONDI/yummytummy2025/HERO_SECTION_EXPANDABLE_FIX.md

 ## Problem Details
 - **Hero Section**: Still using old static display with fixed price and single "ADD TO CART" button
-- **Featured Products**: Had new expandable functionality with "View Sizes" button and variant drawers
+- **Featured Products**: Had new expandable functionality with "Add to cart" button and variant drawers
 - **User Experience**: Inconsistent interface between highlighted and featured products
 - **Missing Features**: Hero section lacked variant selection capability for products with multiple sizes